-We’ve heard a lot lately about mobile websites, responsive websites, mobile marketing and having a ‘mobile first’ approach to your website and digital marketing.
+We’ve heard a lot lately about mobile websites, responsive websites, mobile marketing and having a ‘mobile first’ approach to your web design and digital marketing.
 Everyone at this point agrees that having a mobile website is important.
 But what does this phrase really mean?

 What ‘Mobile First’ is not